 Princeton University Library books which are not recalled may be returned through the HS-SS Library book drop.
 Books are shipped out on Thursdays.

 Library staff go to Firestone Library on Tuesdays and Thursdays.
 They will bring books back to the Institute campus for short term consultation or pull books leaving them at the Firestone Library Circulation Desk under your name for longer term loans.
-The longer term loan period extends to next June 15!
+The longer term loan period extends to next June 15 and may be renewed online!

 Princeton Theological Seminary Library